-World Fringe Congress is a bi-annual meeting of Fringe producers, manager, directors and leaders.
+World Fringe Congress is a bi-annual meeting of Fringe producers, managers, directors and leaders.
 The aim of the congress is to strengthen the World Fringe sector through learning, sharing and collaboration.

 Keep up to date with World Fringe Congress’s using #FringeCongress